DShaeffer/homeassistant-addon-sx1262/sx1262_lora_gateway/README.md

 ### No messages received
 - Verify ESP32 is transmitting (check ESP32 Serial Monitor)
-- Ensure LoRa parameters match between ESP32 and gateway
+- Ensure frequency, SF, BW, CR match
+- Read ESP32 LoRa sync registers (0x0740 & 0x0741) and mirror on gateway if they differ from expected
 - Check antenna connections on both devices
 - Verify frequency is correct for your region (915MHz for US)
+- Enable `debug` log level to see RSSI instant values; if RSSI stays near -120 dBm you may be off-frequency or disconnected

 ### MQTT not working
 - Verify Mosquitto broker add-on is installed and running